xericguzman/objective-reasoning/README.md

 ## `createPhonebook`

-Write a function that creates a phonebook object from an array of names and phone numbers.
+Write a function, `createPhonebook`, that creates a phonebook object from an array of names and phone numbers.

 **Examples**